September October November December January February March April

 - Amount to be awarded $500.00-$1,000.00

 White Rose Scholarship Foundation White Rose is a program of the Imperial Court of the Rocky Mountain Empire (ICRME).
 Since 1993, we have awarded academic scholarships to students based on academic achievement, community involvement and financial need without regard for the applicant's gender, age, sexual orientation, national origin, race, or religion.
-To date, White Rose Scholarship Foundation has awarded more than $285,000.
-Scholarships are funded through donations from private donors, community driven events, and with help from partners like the Imperial Court of the Rocky Mountain Empire.
+To date, the White Rose Scholarship Foundation has awarded more than $285,000.
+Scholarships are funded through donations from private donors, community-driven events, and with help from partners like the Imperial Court of the Rocky Mountain Empire.

 The Dream.US National Scholarship The nation’s largest scholarship for undocumented/DACA students.
-This scholarship, which is funded by private donors, helps by providing DREAMer students up to $33,000 to pursue a bachelor’s degree at MSU Denver ($16,500 to pursue an associate’s degree at Community College of Denver).
+This scholarship, which is funded by private donors, helps by providing DREAMer students with up to $33,000 to pursue a bachelor’s degree at MSU Denver ($16,500 to pursue an associate’s degree at Community College of Denver).

 Morgan County REA

 Five $1,000 scholarships to graduating seniors attending college or trade school the following fall

 One $1,000 scholarship to a current college student that will be returning to college or trade school